Malawi National Cancer Center: Developments

 As of August 2023, the construction of the MNCC is ongoing.
 The infrastructure includes in-patient wards for cancer patients, an outpatient unit, administrative offices, laboratories, radiology, radiotherapy and nuclear medicine infrastructure.
-Prior to the establishment of the cancer centre, there were no radiotherapy or nuclear medicine facilities in the country.
+Before the establishment of the cancer centre, there were no radiotherapy or nuclear medicine facilities in the country.

-As of December 2023, it was expected that the completed new facility will be ready to come online in March 2024.
+As of December 2023, it was expected that the completed new facility would be ready to come online in March 2024.
 The project, whose construction began in 2018, had a planned completion window of 18 months.
 However, lack of appropriate expertise, death of an expert consultant and other factors led to delays.

+The new Center officially opened on July 2, 2025 with an inauguration attended by President Lazarus Chakwera, and the Director General of the International Atomic Energy Agency (IAEA) Rafael Grossi.